 This course continues to provide the student with the advanced flight training required of a commercial pilot.
 During this course, the student will demonstrate a thorough understanding and proficiency in flight maneuvers, such as lazy eights, eights on pylons, chandelles, steep spirals, and steep turns.
-These skills being performed are to ensure that the student has developed enhanced coordination and control of a complex or technically advanced aircraft.
+These skills being performed are to ensure that the student has developed enhanced coordination and control of the aircraft.
+This coordination will prepare the student for the next phase of commercial training in high performance and complex aircraft.
 This course is graded on a pass/fail basis.

-Prerequisites: Commercial Pilot Ground School I (AER 230A) and Commercial Pilot Flight I (AER 231) Co-requisite: Commercial Pilot Ground School II (AER 230B)
+Prerequisites: Commercial Pilot Ground School I (AER 230A) and Commercial Pilot Flight I (AER 231)